Hey fellow mom,

 It’s very important to keep the conversation alive with your kids no matter how busy you are!
 If your child comes back home little grumpy and with a bad mood, you just cannot ask them how their day went.

 Check out these cool 5 ways to connect with your kids and get them to tell you even more what happens in their school time.
 Well, I will try to sum up these all questions here ;

 “Was there anything that made you smile, made you happy today?”

 This one is an amazing ice breaker believe me.
 There would be so many reasons your kiddo smiled and laughed and he would definitely love to tell you about that.
-It could be a hug from his friend, few words of praise from his teacher, a candy sharing with his friend or getting a better score in class.
+It could be a hug from his friend, a few words of praise from his teacher, a candy sharing with his friend or getting a better score in the class.
 Don’t underestimate the power of this question and ask your kids this.
 You will love the response, trust me

 Another one that is also my favorite is.